amitsaha/amitsaha.github.io/content/building-golang-deb-packages.md

 I have been using [dep]() for dependency management, and I assume that you are doing the same.
 Other dependency management solutions should work with only the specific bits of the workflow swapped out to suit the one you may be using.

-I also assume that you have `make` and a recent `golang` toolset installed.
+I also assume that you have `make` and a recent `golang` toolset installed, and use `git` as your version control.

 If you want to integrate my workflow into an existing project, please skip ahead to the second use case.